Feeding according to discipline

 Hay is ideal roughage for horses.
 The high cellulose content and large amounts of digestible fibres prevent digestive disorders.
 It is advisable to have the roughage analysed, as the nutrient content can vary greatly.
 Horses need a minimum of 1.5 kg of hay per 100 kg of body weight.

 Wrapped hay is ideal roughage for horses.
 The high cellulose content and large amounts of digestible fibres prevent digestive disorders.
-However, one should be aware of the fact that wrapped hay with a high moisture content, low pH value and high sugar content can cause diarrhoea and colic problems.
+However, it should be noted that wrap with high water content, low pH, and high sugar content is not suitable for horses with sensitive stomachs.
 It is advisable to have the roughage analysed, as the nutrient content can vary greatly.

 Lucerne is a good supplement along with grain and/or dietary supplements.
 Lucerne has a high content of digestible fibres and can replace some of the grain in the horse’s feeding programme.
-Lucerne prolongs chewing time and stimulates saliva production, which helps to combat ulcers.
+Lucerne prolongs chewing time and stimulates saliva production.

 Oil is used as an energy supplement for horses.
 Oil is good for horses, which have difficulty gaining weight, as oil has a high calorie content.
 Horses with reduced appetite also benefit greatly from oil, as it enables the volume of feed to be reduced.
 Three decilitres of oil have the same content of energy as 1 kg of oats.
 A horse weighing 500 kg may receive a maximum of 4 or 5 decilitres of oil per day.
 A period of adjustment should be expected before the horse optimises its oil uptake.

 For further details, please feel welcome to contact one of our consultants.